-Inguinal Hernia In Sydney – Groin Hernia Symptoms, Causes & Specialist Assessment
+Inguinal Hernia Sydney (Groin Hernia) – Symptoms, Causes & Treatment

 What Is An Inguinal Hernia?

-An inguinal hernia is the most common type of abdominal wall hernia.
-It occurs when internal abdominal tissue, often part of the intestine or fatty tissue, protrudes through a weakness in the lower abdominal wall in the groin region.
+An inguinal hernia occurs when abdominal tissue, such as fat or part of the intestine, pushes through a weakness in the lower abdominal wall into the groin.

 What Causes An Inguinal Hernia?